CodeQL library for Java

 • Summaries: package; type; subtypes; name; signature; ext; input; output; kind; provenance

-• Neutrals: package; type; name; signature; provenance A neutral is used to indicate that there is no flow via a callable.
+• Neutrals: package; type; name; signature; kind; provenance A neutral is used to indicate that a callable is neutral with respect to flow (no summary), source (is not a source) or sink (is not a sink).

 The interpretation of a row is similar to API-graphs with a left-to-right reading.